cdhiraj40/PoggerBot/readme.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-Dhiraj Chauhan - [@Tfunnyintrovert](https://twitter.com/Tfunnyintrovert) - chauhandhiraj40@gmail.com
+Dhiraj Chauhan - [Dhiraj Chauhan](https://www.linkedin.com/in/cdhiraj40/) - chauhandhiraj40@gmail.com

 <p align="right">(<a href="#top">back to top</a>)</p>